danielshort3/Chatbot-LoRA-RAG/README.md

 pipx run hatch run python -m vgj_chat
 ```

+## Dependencies

+The application requires `bitsandbytes` in addition to the standard
+dependencies listed in `pyproject.toml`.

 ## Docker

 A Dockerfile is provided for a fully containerised setup.
 Building the image